Skip to content

 GYN Olympics Once a year

-Obstetrical Emergency Training Once a year
+Obstetrical Emergency Training Several times per year

-Surgical M&M Conference Quarterly
+Surgical M&M Conference Monthly

 Journal Club Every other month